palera1n/palera1n/README.md

 **DO NOT** harass tweak devs if tweaks don't work.
 Refer to [here](https://github.com/itsnebulalol/ios15-tweaks) for compatiblity.

 You may join [here](https://dsc.gg/palera1n).
+### Common issues

+- "jbInit DIED!"
+  - This can be rectified by running `sudo rm -rf blobs` if on Linux, or `rm -rf blobs` if on macOS.

+- (Linux) Device not entering recovery mode automatically.
+  - This can be rectified by downloading an older version of libssl from [here](http://nz2.archive.ubuntu.com/ubuntu/pool/main/o/openssl/libssl1.1_1.1.1f-1ubuntu2.16_amd64.deb) and installing it with `sudo dpkg -i libssl1.1_1.1.1f-1ubuntu2.16_amd64.deb`

 # Patreons